rbowsley/lamplighthelp/source/16-10-0_Creating_Activity_List_Templates.markdown

-When you view {{activity}} records, there is a search bar above the table where you can add filters to narrow down your search, and extra columns so that you can choose to see more information.
+When you view {{activity}} records, there is a 'Filters' button in a search bar above the table.
+Click on this to find filters which can be used to narrow down your search, and extra columns so that you can choose to see more information.

 ![{{Work}} Records Table](16.10.0a.png)